MacCrazyman/math-magicians/README.md

 ### Usage
-* You can build the files using webpack to generate a `/dist` folder with distribution files:
+* You can build the files using React scripts to generate a `/build` folder with distribution files:
     ````
     npm run build
     ````
-* Run webpack server to see the webpage working:
+* Run React server to see the webpage working:
     ````
-    npm run start
+    npm start
     ````
 * You can also open the [GitHub pages deployment](https://maccrazyman.github.io//) to see a live version of the webpage.